nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

 Explicit connections
 ~~~~~~~~~~~~~~~~~~~~

-Connections between explicit lists of source-target pairs can be realized in NEST by extracting the respective node ids from the ``NodeCollections`` and using the :ref:`One-to-one <one-to-one>` rule.
+Connections between explicit lists of source-target pairs can be realized in NEST by extracting the respective node ids from the ``NodeCollections`` and using the :ref:`one_to_one` rule.

 .. code-block:: python